phalcon/cphalcon/tests/README.md

 This testing suite uses [Travis CI][0] for each run.
 Every commit pushed to this repository will queue a build into the continuous integration service and will run all tests to ensure that everything is going well and the project is stable.

 The testing suite can be run on your own machine.
-The only dependencies for running the testing suite or even developing on Phalcon is [nanobox][9]`.
-Installation instructions for nanobox can be found [here][10].
-Also, the main dependency is [Codeception][1] which can be installed using [Composer][6]:
+The only dependencies for running the testing suite are [nanobox][9] and [Codeception][1].
+Nanobox can also be used for developing Phalcon, and its installation instructions can be found [in the Nanobox documentation][10].
+Codeception can be installed using [Composer][6]:

 ```sh
 # run this command from project root